 The editing process can include planning copy, copy editing, proofreading, writing headlines and even SEO keywording.
 I do all of those things except SEO keywording.
 And not every client will need all of those services.

 I doubt you need Merriam-Webster’s two cents on writing, so I won’t bother including it.

-There are many different writing needs out there, but I tend to stick to blogging — and other more creatively slanted forms of writing.
-It’s the kind of writing I enjoy most.
+There are many different writing needs out there, but I tend to stick to blogging, journalism and web content because that’s the kind of writing I enjoy most.
 I also sometimes provide help writing social media content.

 How to reach me

-Please don’t hesitate to reach out, even if you’re not sure whether I may be the right fit for your project.
+Please don’t hesitate to reach out, even if you’re not sure about your project needs.
 I’m always open to a quick chat!